GluuFederation/docs-casa-prod/docs/source/administration/fido2-migration.md

 # FIDO U2F to FIDO2 migration

 Administrators offering U2F security keys as an authentication method are strongly encouraged to migrate to [FIDO2](https://fidoalliance.org/fido2/).
-This newer protocol is intended to provide an extended set of functionality to cover additional use-cases than in U2F.
+This newer protocol is intended to provide an extended set of functionality to cover additional use-cases than U2F.
 Additionally FIDO2 is better supported in web browsers than FIDO U2F.

 If you are already offering U2F and FIDO2 separately in Casa, migrating will allow you to consolidate security key usage into a single authentication method (credential type).